ghex-org/GHEX/doc_src/scope/scope.rst

 .. note::

-   If an application is only concerned with avaialble high-level halo-exchange facilities (implemented in the *patterns* and *communication objects*, see below), a communicator is never directly used by the application.
-The API of the communicator explained below may however be used to implement more complex scenarios where the applcation does not follow the typical bulk halo exchange strategy.
+   If an application is only concerned with available high-level halo-exchange facilities (implemented in the *patterns* and *communication objects*, see below), a communicator is never directly used by the application.
+The API of the communicator explained below may however be used to implement more complex scenarios where the application does not follow the typical bulk halo exchange strategy.

 Once a communicator is obtained, it can be used to send messages to, and receive from, other